1984

 (Master and Servant - with friendly permission of © Esther Perez)

-Somebody Martin sang nakedly, according to his own statement and
+Martin sang Somebody naked, according to his own statement and confirmed by

-confirmed by Alan.
-A story that was brought up over and over
+Alan . a story that was brought up over and over again . at least it was at Alan's

-with one of his Selected events (with Recoil) in 2010.
+appearance in Hansa Studios, at one of his Selected events (with Recoil) in

+2010.
 But the story was told differently every time.
-One time it is said Martin and
+One time it was said that

-Alan hadn't been in the same room but Alan at the piano in the Meistersaal
+Martin and Alan hadn't been in the same room - Alan was at the piano in the

-and Martin a room next door or in the cellar.
-Another time it is said they
+Meistersaal and Martin in a room next door or in the cellar.
+Another time it

-had been in the same room and Alan had the piano turned around because Martin
+was said that they had been in the same room, and Alan had the piano turned around

 Martin: "Somebody is pretty much a straightforward 'I love you'